 Since we are all unique individuals, Crossfit may not be your thing (although I’m a bit partial now and highly recommend you at least give it a try- it’s one of the most effective uses of your time for your body).

-But I really encourage all of you who complete a round of the hCG diet to then find and start some type of exercise program that will keep you motivated in the long run.
+But I really encourage all of you who complete a round of the weight loss protocol to then find and start some type of exercise program that will keep you motivated in the long run.
 Maybe you won’t find the right type of exercise that fits your personality right away.
 That’s okay- keep trying different things until you find the program that fits you best.
 After my 1st round of HCG Injections, I took up Zumba classes.
 I loved them!
 But after awhile I started getting a repetitive stress injury in my shins that I’m prone to getting and couldn’t do it any longer.
 I found Crossfit and loved it so much that it’s what I’ll stick with long term.
 For you it may be walking, hiking, jogging, biking, jazzercise, pilates, swimming- even something as simple as running up and down some stairs a few times a week can accomplish a lot- there are really ever so many choices.
 Find something that after trying you discover you could enjoy doing long term and make it part of your weekly life.

 Being Realistic About How You Will Make Sure You Exercise Consistently